Tropical Storm Richard

 The latest SHIPS model forecast

-The latest set of 8am EDT (12Z) model runs are similar to the previous set of runs.
-On Saturday, Richard will move west at an increasing rate of speed in response to a ridge of high pressure that is expected to build in over the Caribbean.
+The latest set of 2am EDT (6Z) model runs are in much better agreement on the path of Richard compared to yesterday.
+Steering currents are weak in the Western Caribbean, and Richard will move little today.
+By Saturday, Richard will begin moving due west in response to a ridge of high pressure that is expected to build in over the Caribbean.
 This path will bring the center of Richard close to the northern coast of Honduras on Saturday and Sunday, resulting in very heavy rains of 3 - 7 inches along the coast.
-None of the models predict a more northwesterly path towards Cancun/Cozumel or the western tip of Cuba, and Florida is not at risk of Richard coming its way over the next five days.
-The 5pm EDT NHC wind probability forecast
+None of the models predict a more northwesterly path towards Cancun/Cozumel or the western tip of Cuba any longer, and Florida is not at risk of Richard coming its way over the next five days.
+The 5am EDT NHC wind probability forecast

-is giving the highest odds for tropical storm-force winds at Guanaja in Honduras, at 70%.
-Belize City is next highest, at 65%, and the odds are 31% for Cozumel.
-If Richard never reaches hurricane strength, it may dissipate over the Yucatan Peninsula, as predicted by the NOGAPS and ECMWF models.
+is giving the highest odds for tropical storm-force winds at Guanaja in Honduras, at 54%.
+Belize City is next highest, at 42%, and the odds have dropped to 28% for Cozumel.
+If Richard never reaches hurricane strength, it may dissipate over the Yucatan Peninsula, as predicted by the NOGAPS, GFS, and ECMWF models.
 If Richard does intensify into a hurricane, as predicted by the GFDL model, the storm may survive crossing the Yucatan, and emerge into the Gulf of Mexico on Tuesday.
-Very high wind shear associated with the jet stream is expected to be over the Gulf of Mexico next week, so if Richard begins moving north or northeast towards the U.S. Gulf Coast, dissipation before landfall is to be expected.Invest 90L
+Very high wind shear associated with the jet stream is expected to be over the Gulf of Mexico next week, so if Richard begins moving north or northeast towards the U.S. Gulf Coast, steady weakening is to be expected.Invest 90L

 A tropical wave (Invest 90L)